MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 	Var 3: DayOfWeek
 		7 factor levels: Monday Tuesday Wednesday Thursday Friday Saturday Sunday
 ~~~~
-Let’s take a quick look at the data.
-We can use the *rxHistogram* function to show the distribution in arrival delay by day of week.
-It uses the *rxCube* function (described later in this manual) to calculate information for a histogram:
+Now let’s take a quick look at the data.
+Use the *rxHistogram* function to show the distribution in arrival delay by day of week.
+Internally, this function uses the *rxCube* function to calculate information for a histogram:
 ~~~~
 	rxHistogram(~ArrDelay|DayOfWeek,  data = airData)
 ~~~~